We aim to become a leading pharma company focused on antibiotics and specialty diseases

 Frank Weber, M.D.

-Frank Weber, M.D., is currently Chief Medical Officer of Probiodrug and heads the market access of Santhera.
-He has 25 years of industry experience, having served from 2010 to 2014 as Senior Vice President, EU Medical and Global Medical Advisor of Intermune and prior to that as Chief Medical Officer at Merck and Merck-Serono.
-Dr. Weber has also served in various clinical development and medical affairs positions at American Cyanamid/Lederle, Sythelabo and Merck KGaA.
-He also worked as International Medical Director for the managed care health insurance company MedNet, a Munich Re/United Health Care joint venture.
+Frank T. Weber, M.D. is Chief Medical Officer Probiodrug and head of Market Access at Santhera (both part time).
+He has 25 years of industry experience, having served as Senior Vice President, EU Medical and Global Medical Advisor of Intermune and prior to that as Chief Medical Officer at Merck Serono.
+Dr. Weber held also various clinical development medical affairs positions at American Cyanamid/Lederle, Sythelabo and Merck KGaA and worked as a Medical Director in managed care with MedNet, a Munich Re/United Health Care joint venture.
+Dr. Weber trained as a maxillo-facial surgeon and immunologist.
+He holds a medical degree from the University of Cologne.

 Silvio Inderbitzin, Ph.D.